Aiiii-den/DecisionParalysisWizard/README.md

 # DecisionParalysisWizard
-Program to help with with ADHD and/or other neurodivergent conditions to choose a task to complete
+Program to help people with ADHD and/or other neurodivergent conditions to choose a task to complete